 In the building the condo fees are allocated based on the size of the unit, the bigger the unit the bigger the fees, all interior area of the unit counts, that’s why it is very important to buy a unit that has very little wasted space, the wasted space counts towards your monthly fees.

 Age of the building – I think the age of the building should also play a factor when making a decision on the purchase.
 With most things man made new is nice, feels fresh.
 Older buildings probably have higher maintenance fees and may look dated.
-My preference would be to look at the buildings that are newer, possibly less than 15 years old, but I would not discount older buildings, in older buildings you will probably have more space since the new trend in condo buildings is to build very small units, and if the older building is well maintained and has not shown any issues it speaks volume for the built quality.
+My preference would be to look at the buildings that are newer, possibly less than 15 years old (with preference being 5-10 years old, brand new buildings are more risky), but I would not discount older buildings, in older buildings you will probably have more space since the new trend in condo buildings is to build very small units, and if the older building is well maintained and has not shown any issues it speaks volume for the built quality.
 Quite often they are also more affordable because many buyers prefer newer buildings.
 With brand new and precons there is a layer of uncertainty, having to visit many buildings I am noticing poor quality in the brand new projects, they are just being built too fast and too cheaply, for me it is a growing concern.
 With units which are few years old there is at least something to be verfied.

 HST – There is no HST on the residential condo resale.